metal3-io/cluster-api-provider-metal3/docs/deployment_workflow.md

    Metal3DataTemplate object referencing the Metal3Machine and wait for the metadata and/or network data secrets to be created.
-1. The CAPM3 controller reconciling the Metal3DataTemplate object will select the lowest available index for the new machine and render the metadata template.
-It will then create the secrets containing the rendered data.
+1. The CAPM3 controller reconciling the Metal3DataTemplate object will select the lowest available index for the new machine and create a Metal3Data object that will then create the secrets containing the rendered data.
 1. The CAPM3 controller will then set the BareMetalHost spec accordingly to the Metal3Machine specs.
 1. The BareMetal Operator will then start the deployment.
 1. After deployment, the BaremetalHost will be in provisioned state.
 However, initialization is not complete.
-If deploying without cloud provider, CAPM3 will wait until the target cluster is up and the node appears.
-It will fetch the node by matching the label `metal3.io/uuid=<bmh-uuid>`.
-It will set the providerID to `metal3://<bmh-uuid>`.
+If deploying without cloud provider, CAPM3 can wait until the target cluster is up and the node appears, then fetch the node by matching the label `metal3.io/uuid=<bmh-uuid>` and set the providerID to `metal3://<bmh-uuid>`.
 The Metal3Machine ready status will be set to true and the providerID will be set to `metal3://<bmh-uuid>` on the Metal3Machine.